LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 # Unit 8: Conditional Statement

-So far the C programs that we have written has a straight forward _execution path_.
+So far the C programs that we have written has a straightforward _execution path_.
 The execution flows from top to bottom in `main`, jumping to a function being called (or _callee_), and back to the caller when the function returns.

 We have, however, seen a few examples so far where the execution path can _branch_ off to either one of two paths, depends on a condition:

 - In the algorithm to compute the $max(L, k)$, we check if $l_i > m$, and update $m$ only if this is true.
 - In the algorithm to compute the $factorial(n)$, we check if $n$ equals 0, and return 1 if it is true, otherwise, we return $n \times factorial(n-1)$.

-We are not ready to write C code that process a list yet, so let's use the $factorial(n)$ function as an example.
+We are not ready to write C code that processes a list yet, so let's use the $factorial(n)$ function as an example.
 In C, the $factorial(n)$ would look like this:

 ```C
 long factorial(long n)